Tim McCarthy

-Timothy J. McCarthy (born June 20, 1949) is an American former policeman and special agent in the United States Secret Service.
-McCarthy is best known for defending President Ronald Reagan during the assassination attempt on Reagan's life on Monday, March 30, 1981, in Washington, D.C.
+Timothy J. McCarthy (born June 20, 1949) is an American retired police officer and special agent of the U.S. Secret Service.
+He is best known for defending then-president Ronald Reagan during the assassination attempt on Reagan's life on March 30, 1981, in Washington, D.C.

-During the assassination attempt, McCarthy spread his stance to protect Reagan as six bullets were being fired by the would-be assassin, John Hinckley Jr. McCarthy stepped in front of President Reagan, and took a bullet to the chest but made a full recovery.
+During the assassination attempt, McCarthy spread his stance to protect Reagan as six bullets were being fired by the would-be assassin, John Hinckley Jr. McCarthy stepped in front of President Reagan, taking a bullet to the chest, but made a full recovery.

 After the assassination attempt, McCarthy was hailed as a hero and received the NCAA Award of Valor in 1982.

 Early life

 McCarthy was born on June 20, 1949, and was raised in Chicago's Ashburn neighborhood.
 He graduated from St. Denis Grammar School and Leo Catholic High School.
 He then attended the University of Illinois at Urbana-Champaign.

 He joined the Fighting Illini football team as a walk on in his freshman year.
 He earned a football scholarship for his sophomore year and played as strong safety his junior year before an injury ended his college career.

 While there, he was a member of Delta Tau Delta.
-He graduated in 1971 with a Bachelor of Science in finance and joined the United States Secret Service shortly thereafter.
+He served 22 years in the United States Secret Service.

 Law enforcement career

-His career included eight years assigned to the Presidential Protective Division in Washington D.C. and 14 years as a criminal investigator in Chicago.
+His career included eight years assigned to the Presidential Protective Division in Washington, D.C., and 14 years as a criminal investigator in Chicago.
 McCarthy was the special agent in charge of the Secret Service Chicago Division from 1989 until his retirement in October 1993.

 Reagan assassination attempt

 On March 30, 1981, John Hinckley Jr. opened fire on President Ronald Reagan as he exited the Washington Hilton Hotel after giving a speech, firing six bullets in 1.7 seconds.
 As Special Agent In Charge Jerry Parr quickly pushed Reagan into the limousine, McCarthy put himself in the line of fire and spread his body in front of Reagan to make himself a target.
 He was struck in the chest by the fourth bullet, the bullet traversing McCarthy's right lung, diaphragm, and right lobe of the liver.
-McCarthy was not wearing a bullet proof vest.
+McCarthy was not wearing a bulletproof vest.

 McCarthy was not supposed to be on duty that day.
 At the last minute, the Secret Service received a request for an officer to provide protection to Reagan for an AFL-CIO luncheon on March 31.
 McCarthy and a colleague flipped a coin to see who would have to fill in on their day off; McCarthy lost.

 McCarthy was taken to George Washington University Hospital, and was operated on near the president.
-He was the first of the wounded men to be discharged from the hospital.
+He was later released after a two-hour surgery.